-1. Do I have to be admitted to MSU in order to participate in the Spartan Marching Band?
-Yes.
-Note: Admission to Lifelong Education is not an option for participation in the Spartan Marching Band.
+1. You MUST be regularly admitted to MSU in order to participate in the Spartan Marching Band (SMB).
+Admission to Lifelong Education is not an option for participation in the Spartan Marching Band.

 2. Is the SMB a class?
 Yes, members of the SMB must sign up for MUS 114 and pay for one credit.
 This is not optional.

 5. Is there a marching audition?
 Yes.
-Upon completion of your playing audition, our marching staff will do a brief clinic (outside), presenting you with some basic SMB fundamentals and concepts.
+After lunch, our marching staff will do a brief clinic (outside), presenting you with some basic SMB fundamentals and concepts.
 Then, you will participate in some marching exercises.
 Your “marching skills aptitude” score will be calculated into your overall audition score.
 Please dress accordingly.
 Running shoes (sneakers) suggested.
 1:00 to 3:00 PM.
 Field location TBA.

 6. Will I be interviewed?
 The adjudicator will talk with you and ask questions.
 Just be yourself.
 Be upbeat, positive, confident, etc.

 8. When would SMB start in the fall/summer?
-Spartan Band Preseason Drills (band camp) begin here on the MSU campus on Monday, August 19th.
+SMB Preseason Drills (our band camp) begin (for new instrumentalists) here on the MSU campus on Monday, August 22.
 If you earn a spot in the band, you will receive permission to move in to YOUR dorm room early (just like a football player).
 You will live in your room for the duration of Preseason.
-You will need to pay a small fee for each day you stay in your room before your regular dorm contract begins, but your meals will all be paid for/provided by the band.
+You will need to pay a small fee for each day you stay in your room before your regular dorm contract begins, but your meals will all be paid for/provided by the SMB.

 9. How much practice/rehearsal is there?
-The SMB’s preseason begins on August 19th and finishes on August 26.
-Classes begin on the 28th of August.
-Our regular rehearsals begin that day and are from 4:30 to 6:00 PM (Mon–Fri).
+The SMB’s preseason camp begins on August 22 and finishes on the evening of August 29.
+MSU fall semester classes begin on August 31.
+Our regular rehearsals begin that day and are scheduled daily from 4:30 to 6:00 PM (Mon–Fri).
 An additional “sit down” music rehearsal is held on Monday evenings from 7:00 to 9:00 PM.
 Gameday rehearsals usually begin at 7:30 am.

 10. Are there sectionals?
 Yes, on an average of twice per week (Wed and Fri) from 4:00 PM to 4:25 PM.

 12. Will I be given an instrument to use?
 Yes, all SMB instrumentalists are issued an instrument.
 If you play mellophone, baritone or tuba, your issued instrument is also your practice and performance instrument.
 Silver trombones, trumpets, and saxes are issued for game-day use only.
-Trumpets, trombones and Saxes must provide their own instrument for practice.
-No cornets may be used in practice or performance.
+Trumpets, trombones and saxes must provide their own instrument for practice.
+No cornets may be used in practice.
 Personal practice trombones may NOT have F-attachments.

 13. Isn’t the Spartan Marching Band just for music majors?
 NO. Only 30 to 40 of the band’s 300 students are studying music as a major.
 Otherwise, students from all across the university’s academic offerings enjoy performing in the Spartan Band.

 14. Do I need to make an appointment for my audition?
 YES.
 Please call 517-355-7654 and ask for Charlene Wagner.
-Charlene is the Band Office Secretary.
+Charlene is the Band’s Administrative Assistant and Secretary.
 She will take your information, and put you on the list of those we expect to attend the audition.

 15. Where do I park on June 11?
 In Lot 62W on the north side of IM West near Spartan Stadium.
-It is a 5 minute walk to the Music Building.
+It is a 5-minute walk to the Music Building.